-Dear Year 9 Students,
+Dear Year 8 students,

-This booklet provides you with an outline of the elective courses on offer for Year 10, 2024.
-Please be aware that these courses can only go ahead if enough students choose them.
+This booklet provides you with an outline of the elective courses on offer for Year 9, 2024.
+Please be aware that these courses can only go ahead if we have enough students select them.

-Students, this represents a significant step in your education as it provides an opportunity for you to make choices about some subjects you will study next year.
+Students, this represents a significant step in your education as it provides an opportunity for you to make choices about some subjects you will study for the next two years.
 The process of decision making is a challenging one and you will be supported in this by your teachers and parents.
 Ultimately, however, this is your decision and we anticipate that you will make it wisely.

-Be aware that next year marks the continuation of your Record of School Achievement (RoSA) that is accumulated over Years 9 and 10.
+Be aware that next year marks the commencement of your Record of School Achievement (RoSA) that is accumulated over Year 9.
 Your elective subjects should be an area of study that you enjoy and in which you believe you can do well.

-The next year is an important foundation for your senior studies.
+The next two years are important foundations for your senior studies.
 The preparation for this time in terms of selection of electives is one critical step in this process.
 For further information on courses offered at the College, please visit our Subject Selection website at https://sites.google.com/parra.catholic.edu.au/scccsubjectselectioninformatio/home.

-I also challenge you to give serious consideration to the goals you set for yourself for next year.
+I also challenge you to give serious consideration to the goals you set for yourself for the next two years.
 I would hope that you acknowledge your responsibility to do your personal best and to gain as much from your educational experiences as possible.
 I would also expect that you would give serious thought to how you are able to contribute to our Catholic community.
 In the quality of your relationships with staff and students, in your academic endeavours, in your involvement in a range of extra-curricular activities, you can make an important contribution to St Columba's.

-I wish you well as you undertake this important process of preparing for Year 10.
+I wish you well as you undertake this important process of preparing for Year 9.